dominicstop/react-native-ios-navigator/README.md

 <br>

 However, the older versions of the react-native template (e.g. `0.63` and below) hard codes the swift library search paths to use swift `5.0` (which causes the linker to mismatch the swift system libraries bundled with Xcode + iOS version).
-To fix this issue, just remove the entries from the project config's library search path:
+To fix this issue, just remove the following entries from the project config's library search path:

 ![installation-troubleshooting-01](docs/assets/installation-troubleshooting-01.png)